 This wonderful class will teach you some fun watercolor techniques.
 By the end of this 33 minute class, you’ll be able to create the most beautiful watercolor flowers in your journal.

-Yes I know I have plenty of floral classes in this list already, but creating flowers with watercolor is just the prettiest!
+Yes, I know I have plenty of floral classes on this list already, but creating flowers with watercolor is just the prettiest!